 The Lake Minnewanka Cruise (formerly Banff Lake Cruise) is a unique sightseeing tour exploring Lake Minnewanka, the largest lake in Banff National Park.
 Your voyage will be an approximate one hour interpretive cruise with an experienced captain and entertaining guide who will introduce you to the rugged paradise, native folklore and geology of the area.

-For up-to-date Lake Minnewanka Cruise daily operating hours please visit the Hours & Rates page.
+For up-to-date Lake Minnewanka Cruise daily operating hours please visit the Location & Hours page.

 The Lake Minnewanka Cruise tour is approximately one hour long including the safety briefing and loading.